Think of the last place you were that felt deserted. Nearly empty stadium? An island accessible by boat? A college campus in July?

 It’s happened more often than I wish.
 A student visits a college campus in summer that I just know in my heart, based on my experience, will be a great fit and……they come back disappointed.
 Why?
 Campuses generally don’t feel alive in summer when most students are gone.
 Even if there are some summer classes or high school camps, it just doesn’t feel the same.
 If the student can’t picture him or herself among the hustle and bustle, what could be a great fit will fall flat.

 There are other reasons, any time of year, a visit may be less than such as a poor tour guide or crummy weather, but the one that is within a family’s control is the timing of the visit.

 There are two primary reasons why is May 1 junior year is a great target date by which to end visits.

 - The vast majority of colleges release for summer in early May before high schools let out.

-So how to do accomplish this goal date?
+So how do we accomplish this goal date?

 - Pull out the family calendar and high school calendar side-by-side.

 - Plan the dates you can use for visits.
 Note any “days off” school such as Martin Luther King Day, President’s Day, teacher professional development days, spring break.
 (Ignore Thanksgiving and Winter breaks as college students are home.)